 There is plenty of work that a local personal injury attorney needs to do from the very start.
 Delay just plays into the insurance company’s hands.
 It is very important for people to get an attorney and get things done as soon as possible.

-I would ask an attorney what their Martindale-Hubbell rating is.
+You should ask an attorney what their Martindale-Hubbell rating is.
 It is the most prestigious and respected peer review rating system in the country for lawyers.
-When anyone is choosing an attorney, I think it is an important factor that needs to be considered.
+When anyone is choosing an attorney, this is an important factor that needs to be considered.

-I would ask an attorney about what type of jury trial experience he has; whether or not he has been in court – and how successful in court he has been.
-I would ask the lawyer how many cases he has resolved successfully – if he has studied mediation and negotiation law, which is essential since more than 95 percent of all cases are settled using mediation or negotiation.
-I would ask him about the firm’s financial resources – whether or not the law firm will be willing to advance all of the client’s litigation costs, so the client doesn’t need to pay any money out of pocket.
+You should ask an attorney about what type of jury trial experience he has; whether or not he has been in court – and how successful in court he has been.
+You should ask the lawyer how many cases he has resolved successfully – if he has studied mediation and negotiation law, which is essential since more than 95 percent of all cases are settled using mediation or negotiation.
+You should ask him about the firm’s financial resources – whether or not the law firm will be willing to advance all of the client’s litigation costs, so the client doesn’t need to pay any money out of pocket.

 Hiring the Right Attorney

-I would ask an attorney what his state bar disciplinary record is – whether the attorney has ever been disbarred, suspended, or reprimanded.
-I would ask the lawyer whether their law firm had received referrals from other attorneys, whether or not the law firm had obtained referrals from insurance adjusters, or judges, or insurance defense attorneys who have special knowledge of all lawyers’ abilities.
+You should ask an attorney what his state bar disciplinary record is – whether the attorney has ever been disbarred, suspended, or reprimanded.
+You should ask the lawyer whether their law firm had received referrals from other attorneys, whether or not the law firm had obtained referrals from insurance adjusters, or judges, or insurance defense attorneys who have special knowledge of all lawyers’ abilities.

-I would ask these kinds of questions to help me make a decision about whether or not the attorney had the professional skills to resolve the case successfully.
-If I were the client, I also would ask myself, whether I have a good rapport with this attorney.
-Is it someone I will be able to get along well with?
-It is someone I think I can open up to and share the facts from my accident – all of the difficulties that I am experiencing?
+You should ask these kinds of questions to help me make a decision about whether or not the attorney had the professional skills to resolve the case successfully.
+Ask yourself whether you have a good rapport with this attorney.
+Is it someone you will be able to get along well with?
+It is someone you think you can open up to and share the facts from my accident – all of the difficulties that you are experiencing?
 Is the attorney accessible?
 Does he listen to me?
 Does he return my calls?
 Does he communicate with me with empathy, care, and understanding?

 The Initial Meeting with a Nevada Car Accident Attorney